-Hardwired for 120V AC, this model features a non-replaceable, sealed-in battery backup.
-It also contains HUSHTM to temporarily silence nuisance alarms, and "self-testing" features (see section 10).
+Hardwired for 120V AC, this model includes two replaceable AA backup batteries.
+It also contains a voice message system and $HUSH^{TM}$ to temporarily silence nuisance alarms, and "self-testing" features (see section 10).

 Teach children how to respond to the alarm and that they should never play with the unit.
 This alarm is a multi-criteria device designed to detect both smoke and carbon monoxide from any source of combustion in a residential environment.
 It is not designed for use in a recreational vehicle (RV) or boat.